-- 1. Develop a region-wide, voluntary Entrepreneur Friendly program which allows individual communities to assess and improve upon their small business environments through a set of measurable steps.
-While details of this program are still under development, it will involve a core set of entrepreneur friendly criteria based upon best practices as well as a peer-to-peer review component which will allow good ideas to be shared throughout the region. - 2.
-Provide strategic planning and grant-writing services to support
+- 1. Continue to provide the Entrepreneur Friendly Community program which allows individual communities to assess and improve upon their small business environments through a set of measurable steps. - 2.
+Provide strategic planning and grant-writing services to support existing and future small business incubators, accelerators, and soft landing programs throughout the region.

-- existing and future small business incubators, accelerators, and soft landing programs throughout the region. - 3.
-Continue to promote and update the Plan-A-Biz tool in order to provide assistance in small business decision analysis.
+3. Continue to promote and update the Plan-A-Biz tool in order to provide assistance in small business decision analysis.